Probate and Estate Administration Service

 After the Grant with copies is obtained we then hand these to the executor who will then conduct the administration personally.

 Our fee (which is based on the assumption that there will be no difficulty in valuing the estate or establishing entitlement to a Grant) for the probate only service will be £1500 plus VAT and disbursements.
-Generally the only disbursements are the oath and probate fees (with copies) totalling £150 to £160.
-Therefore the all in costs will be about £1950.
+Generally the only disbursements are the probate fees (with copies) totalling £155 to £160.
+Therefore the all in costs will not be more than £1960.

 Probate only Service – where there is tax to be paid

-This would apply for all estates exceeding £325,000 (the tax free band ) where there is no spouse or charity exemption (or estates over £1 million where there is this exemption).
+This would apply for all estates exceeding £325,000 (the tax free band ) where there is no spouse or charity exemption.

 Where the person who died was a widow or widower who inherited all of the estate of their late husband or wife then the tax free band is £650,000.
-From 6 April 2017, in cases where the main residence is left to children or grandchildren an additional £100,000 can be left free of tax (this tax free amount is scheduled to increase annually).
+In cases where the main residence is left to children or grandchildren an additional amount can be left free of tax (this tax free amount is scheduled to increase annually).

 Where the estate is taxable or a more complex account is required (IHT 400) then our fee would in addition be 0.5% of the estate.